 - 2:30 pm – Awards Ceremony

-In addition to the above activities and all the cars to admire, there is also a silent auction, a 50-50 draw and live music.
-There are also three or so food vendors selling things like mini donuts and hamburgers.
+In addition to the above activities and all the cars to admire, there was also usually a silent auction, a 50-50 draw and live music.
+There were also a small number of food vendors selling things like mini donuts and hamburgers.

-Kids participate in the air guitar contest, and the top place contestant wins a real guitar!
+Kids participated in the air guitar contest most years and the top place contestant won a real guitar!

 Types of Vehicles

-A wide range of cars participate in the Sockeye Run.
-The emphasis is on North American vehicles, but there are British and European models too.
+A wide range of cars participated in the Sockeye Run.
+The emphasis was on North American vehicles, but there were British and European models too.

-Below is a list of some of the competition categories to give you an idea of what you’ll see lots of.
+Below is a list of some of the competition categories in previous years to give you an idea of what the event was like.